Axiomata

 The Wound

-The chart in your hands: ghost of a world that held still long enough for ink to catch.
-But the sea has only now – and now never returns.
-Yesterday's swell will not carry you today.
-You learn to read the water itself.
-You feel the turn beneath the wave, feel storm in your teeth before the wind arrives.
-The chart marks where others survived.
-The sea shows where you might drown.
+The chart in your hands: a fossil of a sea that held still long enough for ink to catch.
+But the wave breaks only in the present.
+The swell lifting the hull pays no mind to ink.
+Your hands begin to read the water itself.
+The turn beneath the wave travels through your grip and your teeth taste the storm before the air does.
+The chart is a museum of where others survive.
+The black water shows where you could break.

 The Path

-Chart in one hand, salt in your eyes – you feel them pulling against each other.
+Chart in one hand, salt in your eyes.
+They pull against each other.
 The deck tilts.
-Twelve lives on what you decide.
+Twelve lives hang on what you decide.
 The novice in you begs for one answer.
-Certainty weighs like armour.
-Sinks like it too.
+Certainty weighs like an anchor.
+Drowns like one too.
 The captain in you knows better.
 Perfect conviction steers straight into the reef.
 Every rule followed.
-Every hand lost.
+Every man lost.
 So you hold both.
 Chart in one hand, wheel in the other – knuckles white on the wood.
 The chart says starboard.
 Your bones say port.
 For one breath, you are two sailors in one body.
-The truth is not in the chart.
-The truth is in the sound that follows: the chink of harbour chains, or the scream of timber snapping on the reef.
+Neither is enjoying this.
+Truth arrives as sound: the clank of harbour chains, or the scream splintering timber.
+You will not know which sound is coming until you commit.
+Follow the chart and drown trusting ink.
+Follow your gut and drown trusting bone.
+You don't know yet.
 You turn the wheel.
-You will not know which sound is coming until you have committed.
-Follow the chart and drown – you drown trusting what others survived.
-Follow your gut and drown – you drown trusting what your body knew.
-The sea takes you either way.
-But you will have chosen what your death means.
-You turn the wheel.
-You don't know yet.

 The Shadow

-The Disciple of Ink knows only one response to uncertainty.
+The Rigorous knows only one response to uncertainty.
 His father steered by gut for twenty years.
 The sea answered – until it didn't.
 A chart saved the son in the same passage.
-He never trusted anything else again.
+He never trusted anything else.
 He builds his sanctuary of paper, tracing coastlines until his fingers know them in the dark.
 When the waves say one thing and his chart another, he corrects the waves.
-The sea lies.
-Only ink tells truth.
-One night, the hull shudders against a current the chart doesn't show.
+The sea lies; only ink tells the truth.
+One night, the hull shudders against a current the chart no ink ever caught.
 He feels it in his teeth before his mind names it: the water here is wrong.
 Too shallow.
 Too still.
 His hands want to turn the wheel.
 His father's hands, reaching through him.
-He looks at the chart and at the black water.
+He looks at the chart.
+He looks at the black water.
 Twenty years ago, his father trusted the black water.
 He notes the discrepancy in the margin.
-Holds course.
-He sinks with the chart still in his hands.
+He holds course.
+He sinks with the chart in his hands.
 The sandbar shifted ten years ago.
-The reef grew; the ink had stayed certain. ⧫ She watched them pull her grandfather from the water, the chart still in his fist – one season out of date.
+The ink stayed certain. ❖ The Intuitive watched them pull her grandfather from the water, the chart in his fist – one season out of date.
 Now she burns her maps.
 If the ink can lie by a season, it can lie by a lifetime.
-Only the gut is true – the gut that kept her grandmother's grandmother alive before there was ink at all.
+Only the gut is true – the gut that kept her grandmother's grandmother alive before ink existed at all.
 For a month, she sails by feel.
 And the sea seems to welcome her home.
-She learns to read the water's weight, the way light bends before a shoal.
-Once, her gut says turn – and she turns, and misses a reef the chart would have shown.
+Her skin begins to read the water's weight, the way light bends before a shoal.
+Once, her gut says turn – and she turns, missing a reef the chart would have shown.
 Her body knows.
 Her body is the chart now.
-She sees the rock.
+Then, she sees the rock.
 Exactly where he marked it.
-Her gut says no rock there.
+Her gut says no rock.
 She would feel it in the water's pull.
 She has felt every other danger.
 Why not this one?
 But the rock is there.
 She sees it.
 She could turn.
 But turning means the ink was right.
-Turning means her body lied about everything.
-She holds course, and meets the rock with her hull.
-Both saw the reef but neither could afford to see it.
-The sea crushed them both.
-It did not ask their reasons.
+She holds course.
+The hull finds the rock exactly where her grandfather marked it.

 The Cut